dotimplement/HealthChain/README.md

 ```

 ## Road Map
-- [ ] 📝 Adding Clinical Documentation use case: CDA data generation, NoteReader API, and structured data extraction applications
+- [ ] 📝 Adding Clinical Documentation use case
 - [ ] 🎛️ Version and test different EHR backend configurations
 - [ ] 🤖 Integrations with popular LLM and NLP libraries
-- [ ] ❓ Evaluation framework for use cases
+- [ ] ❓ Evaluation framework for pipelines and use cases
 - [ ] ✨ Improvements to synthetic data generator methods
-- [ ] 👾 Add frontend for EHR client
+- [ ] 👾 Frontend demo for EHR client
 - [ ] 🚀 Production deployment options

 ## Contribute